 - Active course participation during the presentations and computer lab classes (20%). - The presentation of your allocated topic (ca. 45 minutes) (30%). - A term paper at the end about one possible empirical, ex-ante analysis, such as TTIP, EU-Mercosur agreement, GREXIT, or BREXIT.
+In the term paper, you should on the one hand introduce thoroughly into the topic and on the other hand explain in detail the methods used and specifically show how the specific ex-ante evaluation is conducted and carefully interpret your results.
+The term paper should consist of about 20,000 characters (including spaces) (50%).

-The term paper should consist of about 20,000 characters (including spaces, excluding references and figures).
-The specific topics for the term papers are discussed at the end of the computer class on December 7th, 2018.
-The date of submission of the term paper will be March 31st, 2019 (of course an earlier submission is possible at any time) (50%).
+After the presentations and the computer lab classes you write your term paper based on the knowledge you gained in the course.
+The specific topics for the term papers are discussed at the end of the computer class on December 15th, 2017.
+The date of submission of the term paper will be March 31th, 2018 (of course an earlier submission is possible at any time).